adapt-ux/neuro-ux-sdk/README.md

 Instead of enforcing a one-size-fits-all interface, NeuroUX enables **dynamic UI adjustments** that respect attention patterns, reading styles, sensory thresholds, and cognitive load — without diagnosing, tracking, or labeling users.

-Built with **TypeScript**, **Web Components**, and optional wrappers for React, Vue, Angular, Svelte, and vanilla JavaScript, the SDK can run anywhere: from enterprise platforms to static HTML pages.
+Built with **TypeScript**, **Web Components**, and optional wrappers for React, Vue, Angular, Svelte, Next and vanilla JavaScript, the SDK can run anywhere: from enterprise platforms to static HTML pages.

 ---